railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_mvts.rst

     The :mod:`sale_supplier_direct_delivery` module enables you to deliver the product directly from the supplier to the customer.
 At the time of writing, this module is in ``extra-addons``.
-    The logic that the product follows is configured individually for each product and affects only those products marked ``Make to Order``.
+    The logic that the product follows is configured individually for each product and affects only products marked ``Make to Order``.

-This mode is not always sensible.
+This mode does not always makes sense.
 Each order is processed immediately when confirmed.
-So if an order is to be delivered in three months the scheduler will reserve goods in stock for each order once it has been confirmed.
+So if an order is to be delivered in three months, the scheduler will reserve goods in stock for each order once it has been confirmed.
 It would have been more sensible to leave these products available for other orders.

 If a Purchase Order's :guilabel:`Invoicing Control` is configured ``From Order``, the scheduler will immediately create the corresponding supplier quotation request.
-It would have been preferable to delay for several weeks if you could have used the lead time to group the purchase with other future orders.
+It might have been better to delay it for several weeks, if you could have used the lead time to group the purchase with other future orders.

 So the negative effects of working with the Just in Time module are: